 Those with a first DUI offense in five years, and arrested July 1, 2017, and after, have 30 calendar days to file the appeal.
-For July 1, 2017, arrests (and after) for DUI in GA, if you DO NOT file an appeal — this filing of an appeal delays your total license suspension until the 46th day following your DUI arrest — your driver’s license will be suspended by GA DDS.
+For July 1, 2017, arrests (and after) for DUI in GA, if you DO NOT file an appeal — this filing of an appeal with DMV GA delays your total license suspension until the 46th day following your DUI arrest — your driver’s license will be suspended by GA DDS.

 The filing deadline is no longer counted as “business days.”
 The new rule (for arrests July 1, 2017, and after) is “calendar” days.
 If you miss filing an appeal of your suspension within 30 DAYS after the GA DUI arrest date, your driver’s license will show up as a “suspended license” on the computer.